Cacuaco

-Cacuaco is a city and one of the nine municipalities that make up the province of Luanda.
-A suburb of the capital, Luanda, it has a population of 1,279,488 (2019).
+Cacuaco is a coastal city and one of the 18 municipalities that make up the province of Luanda.
+A suburb of the capital, Luanda, it has a population of 1,025,859 (2024 census).
+The municipality is located in northern Luanda Province and functions as a major industrial and suburban center northeast of Luanda.
+The city serves as a fast growing and critical infrastructure hub housing Angola’s SAT-3 submarine communications cable landing station and major regional closed access highways.